Programme

 Thanks to

-Tivoli, Danhostel og Vor Frelser Kirke
+Tivoli, Danhostel Copenhagen City & Vor Frelser Kirke

 Brocken Yasuhiro Chida (JAP) / ARTshifters